fdannemanndugick/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Fransiska Dannemann Dugick is a PhD Candidate in Geophysics at Southern Methodist University and a Graduate Research Assistant within the Seismoacoustics team at Los Alamos National Laboratory.
+Fransiska Dannemann Dugick is a Geophysicist at Sandia National Laboratories